microsoft/mu/docs/WhatAndWhy/rust.md

 based on secure establishment in a lower layer of firmware.
 At the root is a concept of "trust".

-While operating systems are attractive targets due to their ubiquity across devices and scale, attackers are increasingly evaluating firmware as an attack surface in response to increasingly effective security measures being applied in modern operating systems.
+While operating systems are attractive targets due to their ubiquity across devices and scale, attackers are beginning to shift more focus to firmware as an attack surface in response to increasingly effective security measures being applied in modern operating systems.
 Securing the early boot process revolves around key inflection points and protections applied between those points.
 The earliest point is the device "root of trust", where the system needs to ensure it begins operating in a trusted state.
 This is often performed by code in immutable ROMs located in a SOC.
 Since size is extremely limited, this logic typically hands off quickly to code of larger size on some mutable storage